 Even if you’re pinching pennies as it is, a 30-day no-spend challenge can help you realistically look at your spending habits, and see what expenses are essential and which ones you can cut back on.

 While there are many expenses that are simply unavoidable—housing, food, medication, etc.—many of us are guilty of spending money on things that aren’t actually important.
-Buying a latte every morning, updating your wardrobe when you have perfectly good clothes in your closet, buying snacks and candy that you don’t actually need—all of these are examples of common spending habits that can have a huge impact on your finances.
+Buying , updating your wardrobe when you have perfectly good clothes in your closet, buying snacks and candy that you don’t actually need—all of these are examples of common spending habits that can have a huge impact on your finances.

 If you’re struggling with cutting out frivolous spending, a no-spend challenge can help you differentiate between essential and non-essential spending.